mierzwid/gap-workshop/exercise-03-instance-setup/README.md

 Our generated properties file contains a section that directly configures our local AEM author instance.
 We skipped publish on purpose, to leave your machine a few free bytes of RAM.

 Since `type` option is set to `local` other options like `runModes` and `jvmOpts` are vital.

-Additionally, we have `localInstance.source` set to `auto`.
-GAP will then try to find the quickest way to setup our instance - preferably from backup.
-Knowing, there are no backups yet, we can expect the creation of a fresh instance from `cq-quickstart-6.5.0.jar` file.

 ```properties
 instance.local-author.httpUrl=http://localhost:4502